You probably have run into an ad like this:

 He didn't realize that to produce six figures in his pocket, it would probably take five or even ten times that amount in top-line revenue, so he didn't plan out how he would do that.
 He also didn't realize that he might have to make many adjustments to his lifestyle to build his business and that creating a business from scratch is more than a full-time job in the beginning.

-Had Fred stuck with it a few years longer and invested in learning more about how to run a real business rather than just creating a low paying high-stress job for himself, he probably would have been thrilled with the lifestyle he had created.
+Had Fred stuck with it a few years longer and invested in learning more about running a real business rather than just creating a low-paying high-stress job for himself, he probably would have been thrilled with the lifestyle he had created.
 Unfortunately, as Bill Gates said, “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” -Bill Gates

 You also have 100,000 customers to deal with, and you'll probably take at least a fifteen to twenty million-dollar loss buying all that stuff to resell and paying for the advertising.
 That's not to mention that you will likely need to hire employees, and they will want raises because the business is doing so well.
 After all, they will be working hard filling orders and can see all the money flowing in, right?

-My point is your top line revenue is essential, yes, but ultimately profit is king, and it's probably going to take a whole lot more cash coming in than you expect to cover your expenses so that you can hit your goals.
-Being a business owner can be incredibly rewarding, plus ultimately give you more freedom and income than any job, but if your aim is only to produce $100k in revenue and you haven't thought through if you can truly live on what the bottom line will be or how many hours you'll have to work to get to where you want using your current strategy, you probably need to rework your business plan a little.
+My point is your top-line revenue is essential, yes, but ultimately profit is king, and it's probably going to take a whole lot more cash coming in than you expect.
+Being a business owner can be incredibly rewarding, plus ultimately give you more freedom and income than any job.
+Still, if your aim is only to produce $100k in revenue and you haven't thought through your expenses or how many hours you'll have to work to get to where you want using your current strategy, you probably need to rework your business plan a little.